ralphje/imagemounter/docs/python.rst

       :class:`VolumeSystem` of all direct child volumes of this disk, excluding all subvolumes.
 See :func:`get_volumes`.

-   .. attribute:: volume_source

-      The source of the volumes of this disk, either *single* or *multi*, filled after a call to :func:`mount_volumes`.

    .. attribute:: method

       Used to store the base mount method.
 If it is set to ``auto``, this value will be overwritten with the actually used